 Most Nuts Are a Wonderful Food

 You can't really go wrong when choosing nuts to eat, as long as you pay attention to quality.
-By this I mean look for nuts that are organic and raw, not irradiated, pasteurized, or coated in sugar.
+Look for nuts that are organic and raw, not irradiated, pasteurized or coated in sugar.
 One exception is peanuts, which are technically in the legume family.
 My main objections to peanuts are that they tend to:

 |Tree Nut||Fat (grams per ounce)||Protein (grams per ounce)||Carbohydrates (grams per ounce)|